tonec/tooltip/README.md

 The following options together with the default settings are:

-- actionTouch : 'click' - Tooltip trigger event for douch divices.
+- actionDefault : 'hover' - Tooltip trigger event for non.
-- actionDesktop : 'hover' - Tooltip trigger event for desktop.
+- actionTouch : 'click' - Tooltip trigger event for touch enabled divices.
-- contentSrc : 'text' - Content source can be text, html, title or alt.
+- contentSrc : 'text' - The content source: text, html, title or alt.
-- ttContainerClass : 'frstip' - Class(es) added to container.
+- ttContainerClass : 'tip' - Class(es) added to container.
 - ttTargetClass : 'tip-target' - Class(es) added to target.
-- ttClass : 'tt-content' - Class(es) added to the tooltip.
+- ttClass : 'tip-content' - Class(es) added to the tooltip.
+- replaceTarget : false - Replace tooltip source element with tipTarget html.
-- tipTarget : '<a>Hint:<span class="tt-icon">&nbsp;</span></a>' - Target html.
+- tipTarget : '<span class="tt">&nbsp;</span></a>' - Target html.
-- tpl : '<span><%=content%></span>' - Tooltip template for default and desktop.
+- tpl : '<span><%=content%></span>' - Tooltip template.
 - inheritedAttribute : false
 - offsetAboveX : 0 - Offset X for tooltip when above target.
 - offsetAboveY : 0 - Offset Y for tooltip when above target.
 - offsetBelowX : 0 - Offset X for tooltip when below target.
 - offsetBelowY : 0 - Offset Y for tooltip when below target.
 - tooltipOverlap : 20 - Adjust the tooltip position for left and - right positioning relative to the trigger.
-- inline : tooltip - Tooltip source is already an anchor.